-Yes, condoms can protect by reducing the risk of getting an STD, but they are not 100 per cent safe.
-This is because a condom only protects the area it covers, but there are other parts of skin that are exposed, which can get infected by organisms that can be transmitted through skin contact, like the human papilloma virus (HPV) or genital herpes.
+Yes, condoms can protect by reducing the risk of getting an STD, but they are not 100 percent safe.
+This is because a condom only protects the area it covers, but there are other parts of the skin that are exposed, which can get infected by organisms that can be transmitted through skin contact, like the human papillomavirus (HPV) or genital herpes.
 Some condoms, like skin condoms, do not offer protection against viruses.

 Also, a condom must be worn soon after an erection.
-Waiting too long may lead to both – unplanned pregnancies and STDSs.
+Waiting too long may lead to both - unplanned pregnancies and STDs.

 There is No Reason to Feel Embarrassed

 If you feel you need more information about STDs and ways to protect yourself, don't hesitate to seek help.
 If you think you have an STD or are at a high risk of getting one owing to your partner(s), you should not delay seeing a doctor.

 Please know it is easier to prevent most STDs than it is to treat them.
 The only way to completely remove your risk to STDs is abstinence from sex.
 However, in the real world, you can start by following the measures:

 - Don't rush into becoming sexually active.
 It is okay to say 'no' if you do not feel comfortable with it or know much about it.

 - Make sure you always use a condom.
 Learn the right way to use one.

 - Teenaged girls must take special care to protect themselves against STDs, as these can affect their reproductive health.
 Once sexually active, regular screening tests are important.

 - Avoid alcohol and drugs, and if you must drink, drink responsibly.
 These substances can make you more likely to take risks, and lead to unsafe sexual practices.